 Here at Team Ken Richter we conduct our business with integrity.
 This quality has always been a pillar in our philosophy and mission.
 We pride ourselves on providing clients with top tier service that has their best interests at heart.
-We are committed to you and would love the chance to show you just how important your goals and dreams are to us.
+We are committed to you and would love the chance to show you just how important your goals are to us.

 2).
 Too Good to Be True: Some places seem like a fantastic steal.
 For example, a condo for sale in the Eau Claire area with a beautiful city view for only $5000.00.
 It may be a buyers market, but if it sounds too good to be true it probably is.
 Be on the lookout for the signs of this type of scam: photos of the place will look like they were taken straight out of a catalogue, often the places will come completely furnished and they are usually a condo or apartment.
-Ask to meet at the place and see it before you sign anything.

 If you stumble across any scams or hoaxes, report them immediately so the authorities can make sure that no one else is harmed by the perpetrator.